Nuclei Segmentation with Point Annotations from Pathology Images via Self-Supervised Learning and Co-Training: Experiments and Results

 We believe that the superior performance owes to the proposed co-training strategy and the colorization proxy task.
 Compared with~\cite{xie2020instance,lee2020scribble2label}, which perform self-training with nuclei size and quantity, our method utilizes the co-training strategy in which the two models mutually facilitate each other in a bootstrapping way, so as to gradually improve the segmentation results.
 Compared with~\cite{tian2020weakly,Qu2020,chamanzar2020weakly}, which rely heavily on the derived ambiguous labels (i.e., the Gaussian point masks, the Voronoi label, and the cluster label), our method further adopts the auxiliary task of colorization to extract the unique color and texture information of H\&E stained images, thereby acting as effective supervision information of shape and boundary of nuclei, guiding the segmentation task.
-In addition, using the gray-scale images obtained by extracting the hematoxylin component as inputs alleviates the requirements of additional boundary supervision, however our method can still accurately identify the nucleus boundary without introducing the contour map for edge refinement~\cite{yoo2019pseudoedgenet}.
-Note that using the H-component as input does not require additional staining normalization, which validates the robustness of our approach to color variations caused by staining.
-Although our results are slightly lower than those of the fully-supervised method, our method greatly reduces the annotation efforts as shown in a study~\cite{Qu2020} that point annotation reduces 88\% annotation workload compared to full pixel-wise annotation.
+In addition, using the gray-scale images obtained by extracting the hematoxylin component as inputs alleviates the requirements of additional boundary supervision, however our method can still accurately identify the nucleus boundary without introducing the contour map for edge refinement~\cite{yoo2019pseudoedgenet}. {Using the H-component as input could potentially reduce the affect of color variations~\cite{zhao2020triple}, we therefore did not perform additional staining normalization/augmentation in our experiments.} In addition, our method greatly reduces the annotation efforts as shown in a study~\cite{Qu2020} that point annotation reduces 88\% annotation workload compared to full pixel-wise annotation.